top of page

 I live in [insert location here], can I do nutrition counseling with you?

 I see clients for virtual nutrition counseling in New York, Colorado, North Carolina, Texas, and select states across the U.S. depending on location and licensure.
-Please reach out so we can figure out if we can work together!
+Please note that I am not seeing clients at this time.

 I want to lose weight.
 Will you work with me on this?